cloud4rpi/docs/docs/faq.md

     ![](/res/ds18b20.png)

-## How to avoid "Insecure Platform" warning?
+## How to avoid the "Insecure Platform" warning?

 The `InsecurePlatformWarning: A true SSLContext object is not available...` notification appears when you run Cloud4RPi on a Python version lower than 2.7.9.
 Check your current Python version with the following command: